Information on this page

 Your tax credits will end automatically if you apply for universal credit.

-Your benefit will usually increase if you report an income drop promptly.
 Apply for a discretionary housing payment if your full rent still isn't covered.

 Read our guide on dealing with housing benefit changes.